 The Association of European Border Regions (AEBR), Mission Opérationnelle Transfrontalière (MOT) and Central European Service for Cross-Border Initiatives (CESCI) have launched the European Cross-Border Citizens’ Alliance.
 The European Committee of the Regions (CoR) has joined the alliance in September 2020.Read more

-The three organisations representing border and cross-border regions in Europe decided to establish an alliance with the objective of strengthening the representation of citizens and regional and local authorities from border and cross-border regions, especially with regard to European policymaking, following a proposal put forward by the Director-General of the MOT in 2019.
+After deep exchanges accelerated by the COVID-19 pandemic and its effects in border regions and cross-border activities, the three organisations representing border and cross-border regions in Europe decided to establish an Alliance.
+This Alliance of CB Citizens has the main objective of strengthening the representation of citizens and regional and local authorities from border and cross-border regions, especially with regard to European policymaking, following a proposal put forward by the Director-General of the MOT in 2019.

 The Alliance raises awareness of the circumstances of border regions with the objective of including their needs in the Recovery Fund and showing the impact of closing borders in order not to do so again.
-The alliance has sent and will keep on sending joint messages to national authorities, European institutions and citizens to ensure the adoption of an adequate budget and the development of policies that take into account the specificities of cross-border territories.
+The alliance sent joint messages to national authorities, European institutions and citizens to ensure the adoption of an adequate budget and will keep on pushing for the development of policies that take into account the specificities of cross-border territories.

 The Alliance is open to other stakeholders, aiming to involve as many actors as possible to raise, clearly and decisively, the voice of border and cross-border regions.

-A joint declaration was presented on the occasion of the European Week of Regions and Cities in October, AEBR’s annual events 2020 in Eupen and the Borders Forum in Paris in early November organized by the MOT.
+A joint declaration was presented on the occasion of the European Week of Regions and Cities in October 2020, AEBR’s annual events organized from Eupen in November and the Borders Forum in Paris organized by the MOT a few days afterwards.

 The need to coordinate and send a unified message in opposition to the closure of the borders made it particularly important to react as early as possible in this sense.
 The establishment of this Alliance became clear in 2019.
 However, other initiatives in place supporting the major chapter of the EU budget, namely Cohesion Policy, such as the Cohesion Alliance, made the three partners wait to guarantee, at least, a reasonable Cohesion Policy (and related budget).

-As a follow-up, the CoR has started a reflection on the long-term future of cross border cooperation, entailing a number of actions such as a study, public consultations and a dedicated high-level event on the future of cross-border cooperation during 2021.
-This will be a substantial part of the CoR’s official contribution to the Conference on the Future of the European Union.
+As a follow-up, the CoR started a reflection on the long-term future of cross border cooperation, entailing a number of actions such as a study, public consultations a resolution and a dedicated high-level event on the future of cross-border cooperation.
+This is meant to sustain a substantial part of the CoR’s official contribution to the Conference on the Future of the European Union.